wengandrew/fast-formation/urop/project_list.md

 ## Non-Monotonic Current Decay During CV Hold: Measuring the Micro using the Macro

-This is an advanced project.
+(This is an advanced project.)

-The goal is to develop a physical understanding of a candidate early-life diagnostic signal that could indicate the presence of lithium plating inside batteries.
+The goal of this project is to develop a physical understanding of a candidate early-life diagnostic signal that could indicate the presence of lithium plating inside batteries.
 Lithium plating can lead to battery fires so the detection thereof is a very hot topic (no pun intended).
 Methods to detect lithium plating exist, but